Fatima-Hamdoush/Fatima-Hamdoush/README.md

 ### 🌍 **Where Code Meets Curiosity**

 Welcome to my corner of the coding world!
 Here, I’m building projects, exploring new technologies, and transforming ideas into interactive experiences.
-I’m a **Lebanese software engineering student** passionate about:
+I’m a **Lebanese Computer science student** passionate about:

 - 🌱 Making tech intuitive and impactful.
 - 🌍 Building systems that bridge needs with innovative solutions.